 In the past ten years, the highest number (five) of bicyclist fatalities occurred in 2018.
-Otherwise bicyclist fatalities stayed in the range of 0 to 2 each year except for the three fatalities recorded in 2010 and 2017, as shown in Figure 2.13.
-The five pedestrian fatalities in 2018 were a 66.7% increase from the three fatalities in 2017.
-Since 2009, the trend of bicyclist related fatalities has followed a steady upward slope.
+Otherwise, bicyclist fatalities stayed in the range of 0 to 3 each year, as shown in Figure 2.13.
+The 3 pedestrian fatalities in 2019 were a 40% decrease from the 5 fatalities in 2018.
+Since 2010, the trend of bicyclist related fatalities has followed a steady upward slope.